 When results are sent out to parents, they will simply confirm whether the child has passed the Kent tests or not.
 Further details will be supplied to the primary school, who will confirm the exact scores in a letter to parents.

 Those who consider appealing, please be aware that you cannot appeal until you are allocated a school.
 If you wish to contact the school to arrange a meeting with a member of the senior leadership to discuss your child’s scores and possible appeal, please find out the marks first.

 The pass mark may vary from year to year.

-Primary school headteachers are provided with the results at the beginning of October.
+Primary school headteachers are provided with the results in October.
 They have the right to apply for a 'Headteacher Assessment' (often called Headteacher Appeal) for children who have not reached the pass standard.
 This is carried out on a confidential basis without parents being informed.
 A panel of headteachers consider a selection of work submitted by the primary school, the Written Paper taken as part of the Kent Test and a report containing evidence from the Primary school headteacher.

 If the child is successful in the headteacher assessment, then the decision is regarded as a pass on an equal footing with those who gained automatic selection through test results.
 This means that the child is found selective and this decision is recognised at all Kent grammar schools.